Baked Penne Pasta Lasagna

 Assemble

-- Boil pasta as per directions on the package.
+- Boil pasta according to the directions on the package.

-- Let rest for 10 minutes before you serve.
+- Let it rest for 10 minutes before you serve.

 Frequently asked questions

 Absolutely.
-For a quick fix you can use about 2 cups ready to use tomato sauce.
+For a quick fix, you can use about 2 cups of ready-to-use tomato sauce.

 Yes, you certainly can use lasagna sheets.
 Make sure not to overcook the pasta before baking.